kris2475/Professional_Certificate/README.md

 ## RESULTS
-A summary of your results and what you can learn from your model

-The model's performance is as follows:
+The model's best performance is with default settings and performance as follows:

 Accuracy: 0.6581892166836215
 Recall: 0.255